Invisible ink: General application and use

 Security marker pens or UV markers with fluorescent ink that glows when illuminated with a UV light is often used to invisibly mark valuable household items in case of burglary.
 There are specialty security maker pens formulated for writing on non-porous surfaces such as glass, plastic, metal, etc. The mark can be read by using a blacklight or other UV light source.
 Security marker pens can be obtained commercially and are widely used as a crime countermeasure.

 Some commercially available invisible inks glow very brightly, in a variety of colors, under ultraviolet light.
 This makes them suitable for use in readmission such as hand stamping.

 There are some invisible ink types that can only be invisible when applied to certain types of surfaces, but are still visible on others.

 Some vendors now offer invisible ink for use in computer inkjet printers.
 Such inks are usually visible under ultraviolet light.
 Typical uses include printing information on business forms for use by the form processor, without cluttering up the visible contents of the form.
 For example, some United States Postal Service mail sorting stations use UV-visible ink to print bar codes on mailed envelopes giving routing information for use by mail handling equipment further down the line before delivery.

-Very rarely, invisible ink has been used in art.
-It is usually developed, though not always.
-There are artists who use the effect in conjunction with invisible and other reactive inks and paints to create a variety of effects when used in conjunction with UV lights.